Schopenhauer's Ethics: Compassion

 - Compassion: which desires the weal of others and may rise to nobleness and magnanimity.

-very human act is referable to one of these springs; although two of them may work
+very human act is referable to one of these springs; although two of them may work together.

-be established a posteriori in the sequel.
+posteriori in the sequel.

 (2) Direct sympathy with another is limited to his sufferings, and is not immediately awakened by his well-being: the latter per se leaves us indifferent.
 Jean